Tōbu-Utsunomiya Station

 Tōbu-Utsunomiya Station (東武宇都宮駅, Tōbu-Utsunomiya-eki) is a railway station in the city of Utsunomiya, Tochigi, Japan, operated by the private railway operator Tobu Railway.
 The station is numbered "TN-40".

 Lines

 Tōbu-Utsunomiya Station forms the northern terminus of the 24.3 km Tobu Utsunomiya Line from Shin-Tochigi.

 Station layout

 The station consists of a bay platform located on the second floor ("2F") level, serving two terminating tracks.
+There is a single storage track on the west side, with no platform.